sruthikkoneti/WeatherForecast/README.md

 Used the Weather API from Open Weather Maps for creating the whole application

-To Use the Application, Download the repository to your desktop and make sure the required packages are installed by running the given commands:
+To Use the Application,
+Download the repository to your desktop and make sure the required packages are installed by running the given commands:
 `npm install express`
 `npm install body-parser`
+Then,
+Generate an `API KEY` from the Open Weather Maps API Website and use the key in the place of `apiKey` variable in `app.js` file

 In the command line,run the command
 `node app.js` to run the application on a local server